 - Bulloch Harbour Preservation Association has also appealed to An Bord Pleanala – but to strengthen the DLR decision and to add further grounds for refusal.

 - The developer appealed the second refusal to An Bord Pleanála (ABP) in 2018.

-- Eventually this year, 2019, the ABP inspector recommended refusal of planning permission.
+- In 2019, the ABP inspector recommended refusal of planning permission.

 - The board of ABP ignored the recommendation of their own inspector and granted planning permission.

 - Bulloch Harbour Preservation Association opposed this decision and sought a Judicial Review in the High Court.